inkyfingers/gallery/README.md

-# Sugar gallery, a temporary placeholder.
+# Sugar gallery
+A temporary placeholder for the gh-pages at http://inkyfingers.github.io/gallery